FelixAllistar/Flipr/TSM_Data_Structure.md

    - For each operation name, look up its settings in `userData@operations`
    - Access specific settings like maxPrice, minPrice, restockQuantity, etc.

+## TSM Price Sources and Evaluation

+### Sale Rate Handling
+When working with sale rates in TSM:
+1. **Individual Rate Values**:
+   - When getting a single rate value (like dbregionsalerate), multiply by 1000
+   - Then divide by 1000 when displaying
+   - Example: `TSM_API.GetCustomPriceValue("DBRegionSaleRate*1000", itemString) / 1000`

+2. **Complex Price Strings**:
+   - When rates are used in price strings (like shopping operations), no multiplication needed
+   - TSM handles the rate scaling internally in price string evaluation
+   - Example: `ifgte(max(dbregionsalerate,0.001),0.1,...)` works without modification

+### Price String Evaluation
+- Use `TSM_API.GetCustomPriceValue(priceString, itemString)` for evaluation
+- Returns nil when conditions aren't met (intentional "no" signal)
+- Returns copper value when evaluation succeeds
+- Example: `TSM_API.GetCustomPriceValue("min(dbmarket,dbregionmarketavg)", "i:2589")`

 ## Example Operation Types

 ### Shopping Operations